-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the agreement between Sachem Central School District and Hall of Fame Dance Challenge, Inc. to lease the auditorium at Sachem High School East on the following dates:
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Scavo, seconded by Ms. Wottawa, and approved unanimously (8-0) to approve the agreement between Sachem Central School District and Hall of Fame Dance Challenge, Inc. to lease the auditorium at Sachem High School East on the following dates:

-■ May 4, 2018 - May 6, 2018
+May 4, 2018 - May 6, 2018